wbreilly/error_driven_learning_vocabulary/README.md

 `stats.Rmd` Statistical analyses of learning data and cued-recall performance on the final test.
 Cued-recall was modeled with mixed-effects logistic regression to account for random variation among items and participants.
 Inference was conducted with a parametric bootstrap approach.

+`stats.md` Same as above--but capable of rendering on GitHub.

 `tfidf_check.py` tf-idf natural language processing technique used to identify spurious corrleations in incorrect final test performance to help identify individuals who used multiple accounts, i.e. bad data.

 ### Figure 1.